 Following the TR auction, the Transmission Rights auction system provides the following two types of reports for the auction round by the end of the next business day after the auction has completed:

-Auction Results Bidder Notification Report (via Participant Reporting) for each TR participant that details the following information relating to the auction:
+Participant Notification Report (via Participant Reporting) for each TR participant that details the following information relating to the auction:

-Number of transmission rights awarded to the TR bidder during that round ();
+Number of transmission rights awarded to the TR bidder during that round (MR Ch.8 s.4.16.1.1);

-TR market clearing price of each transmission right awarded to the TR bidder during that round ();
+TR market clearing price of each transmission right awarded to the TR bidder during that round (MR Ch.8 s.4.16.1.2);

-Injection TR zone and the withdrawal TR zone in respect of each transmission right awarded to the TR bidder during that round (); and
+Injection TR zone and the withdrawal TR zone in respect of each transmission right awarded to the TR bidder during that round (MR Ch.8 s.4.16.1.3); and

 Period for which each transmission right awarded to the TR bidder during that round is valid (MR Ch.8 s.4.16.1.4).

-A ostuction TR Market Clearing Price Report available to the public that aggregates the following information relating to the auction:
+A Post Auction Sales and Price Report is available to the public that aggregates the following information relating to the auction:

 TR market clearing price for each transmission right sold during that round (MR Ch.8 s.4.16.3.1);

-Number of transmission rights sold during that round ();
+Number of transmission rights sold during that round (MR Ch.8 s.4.16.3.2);

-Injection TR zone and withdrawal TR zone for each transmission right sold during that round (); and
+Injection TR zone and withdrawal TR zone for each transmission right sold during that round (MR Ch.8 s.4.16.3.3); and

-Period of validity of each transmission right sold during that round ().
+Period of validity of each transmission right sold during that round (MR Ch.8 s.4.16.3.4).

 Refer to Transmission Rights Auction System - A Participant's Guide for more information on these reports.